Are you sure you need that 'else'

 Over the last few months or so I’ve been working on a new self-paced, interactive workshop that makes Blazor development easier and faster by retraining your brain to “think in components”.

-Find out more about Practical Blazor Components below.
+Find out more about the Blazor Jumpstart below.